getzola/zola/docs/content/documentation/templates/taxonomies.md

 ### Taxonomy list (`list.html`)

-This template is never paginated and therefore get the following variables in all cases.
+This template is never paginated and therefore gets the following variables in all cases.

 ```ts
 // The site config